-- OE is the original extract (before fermentation), measured in Plato degrees (°P)
+OE— Original extract (before fermentation), measured in Plato degrees (°P); and

-The last thing our beer calculator does is finding the exact amount of alcohol in a given volume of alcoholic beverage.
+The last thing our beer calculator does is to find the exact amount of alcohol in a given volume of alcoholic beverage.
 For example, you can determine the volume of alcohol in a 500 ml bottle of 4.5% beer.
-If you are interested in finding this value, use this equation:
+If you are interested in determining this value, use this equation:

 alcohol volume = total volume × ABV

 Difference between ABV, ABW and proof

 Proof is a different measure of an alcoholic beverage.
 Its origins date back to 16th century England, where liquors were taxed based on their alcohol content.
 They were tested in the following way: a pellet of gunpowder was soaked in a spirit, and if it could still burn afterwards, the spirit was deemed above proof and taxed higher than ordinary.

 In 1816, the gunpowder test was replaced with a specific gravity test.
-Since then, the main measure of alcohol content was ABV (alcohol by volume) or ABW (alcohol by weight).
+Since then, the main measure of alcohol content has been ABV (alcohol by volume) or ABW (alcohol by weight).
 Still, you can find the equivalent of proof in ABV: